badamson1020/Computer-Science-Capstone/original-java-to-python-translation/README.md

 ## A Note on Running This Version

 This project was built in Eclipse using JUnit 5, added directly as an Eclipse-managed library rather than through a build tool like Maven or Gradle.
-It targets Java 23 and uses two separate source folders, `src` for the model and service classes, and `Test` for the JUnit test classes.
+It targets Java 23.
 The project also references Lombok as an external library, though its usage was inconsistent across the original codebase, only some files used the `@EqualsAndHashCode` annotation it provides, which was one of the inconsistencies addressed in the Python translation.
-To run this version, import it into Eclipse as an existing project and ensure JUnit 5 is available on the build path.
+To run this version, import the files into a new Eclipse project and ensure JUnit 5 is available on the build path.

 ## What Changed